 One who accidently switched an item with another person:

-- If one attended an event, or participated in a Minyan or Shiur, and at the end of the event he accidently took the wrong coat, hat, umbrella, or Tallis/Tefillin or any other item, may he use that item until he finds the rightful owner?
+- If one attended an event, or participated in a Minyan or Shiur, and at the end of the event he accidently took the wrong coat, hat, umbrella, Tallis/Tefillin, or any other item, may he use that item until he finds the rightful owner?

-- If one attended an event, or participated in a Minyan or Shiur, and at the end of the event he noticed that someone accidently took his coat, hat, umbrella, or Tallis/Tefillin or any other item, may he take that persons item and use it until he finds the rightful owner and makes the switch with him?
+- If one attended an event, or participated in a Minyan or Shiur, and at the end of the event he noticed that someone accidently took his coat, hat, umbrella, Tallis/Tefillin, or any other item, may he take that person’s item and use it until he finds the rightful owner and makes the switch with him?

-One who [accidently] took the wrong item while at the house of a mourner or while participating in a festive meal, may not use the item [that he accidently took] and doing so is considered stealing.
-The same applies if one’s item was accidently taken and he then desires to take the item of the person who took his item, he may not use the item and doing so is considered stealing.
-This prohibition applies even if one knows that the other person is [stealing and] using his item [without his permission], he may nevertheless not make use of his friends item [unless he receives explicit permission from him].
+The law: One who [accidently] took the wrong item while at the house of a mourner, or while participating in a festive meal, may not use the item [that he accidently took].
+Doing so is considered stealing.
+The same applies if one’s item was accidently taken, and he then desires to take the item of the person who took his item, he may not use the item, and doing so is considered stealing.
+This prohibition applies even if one knows that the other person is [stealing and] using his item [without his permission], he may nevertheless not make use of his friend’s item [unless he receives explicit permission from him].

-Returning the item: Upon the rightful owner of the item being found the person must return him the item even if his own item became lost [not due to the fault of the rightful owner].
+Returning the item: Upon finding the rightful owner of the item, the person must return him the item even if his own item became lost [not due to the fault of the rightful owner].

-Laundry mat mistake: If a gentile [or Jewish] laundry mat which gave one the wrong shirt, it is forbidden for him to use it, and he must return it to the rightful owner even if his own shirt became lost.
+Dry cleaners mistake: If a gentile [or Jewish] dry cleaning company gave one the wrong shirt, it is forbidden for one to use it, and he must return it to the rightful owner even if his own shirt became lost.

-Some Poskim rule that if one knows that the rightful owner has given up hope in finding the item [Yiush] then he may use it.
-If many days passed and one has not seen or heard from anyone looking for his item, then one can assume that he has given up hope in retrieving it.
-Other Poskim however rule that one may not use the item even after many days have passed [and must hold on to it until Eliyahu Hanavi points out its rightful owner].
+Some Poskim rule that if one knows that the rightful owner has given up hope in finding the item [Yiush], then he may use it.
+If many days passed, and one has not seen or heard from anyone looking for his item, then one can assume that he has given up hope in retrieving it.
+Other Poskim, however, rule that one may not use the item, even after many days have passed [and he must hold on to it until Eliyahu Hanavi arrives and directs one to its rightful owner].

-What is the law in a case that it is very common for the items to be switched and people are not particular in this matter?
+What is the law in scenarios that it is very common for the items to be switched, and people are not particular in this matter?

 In any case that the custom of the world is not to be careful against having their item switched, and people constantly take their item while they constantly take other people’s items, then one may use the item that he mistakenly took.
-This commonly occurred in previous times with regards to shoes or slippers, that people would remove their shoes prior to entering the building and the shoes would become mixed up and each person would take whatever pair he finds.
-[Although such a situation today is not common anymore, in the event that there is an item that is commonly switched the above allowance is applicable.]
+This commonly occurred in previous times regarding shoes or slippers, as people would remove their shoes prior to entering the building and the shoes would become mixed up and each person would take whatever pair he finds.
+[Although this specific case is not common anymore, in the event that there is an item that is commonly switched, the above allowance would apply.]

 What is one to do if he switched Talleisim or Tefillin with another person?

 One may use the Tallis [or Tefillin] as if it were his until he is able to switch it back with the person who took his Tallis [or Tefillin].
-Upon being asked to switch back one must do so.
+Upon being asked to switch back, one must comply.